PM Covid-breach fine comparable to speeding ticket, Cabinet minister suggests

 The Northern Ireland Secretary also said Boris Johnson had not misled MPs when saying coronavirus rules were followed in No 10.

-Boris Johnson being fined for breaking the coronavirus rules he set is similar to former ministers receiving speeding fines, a Cabinet minister appeared to suggest.
+Boris Johnson being fined for breaking the coronavirus rules he set is similar to former ministers receiving speeding tickets, a Cabinet minister appeared to suggest.

 It comes as the Prime Minister prepares, according to the Daily Telegraph, to make a “full-throated apology” to MPs after paying a fine issued by police for attending a birthday bash in breach of Covid laws.